-But in many cases there are only a few officers on duty at county jails, and the only person a victim may be able to report their sexual assault to is the same person who assaulted them.
+But in many cases, there are only a few officers on duty at county jails, and the only person a victim may be able to report their sexual assault to is the same person who assaulted them.
 Overall, county sheriffs rarely prosecute in criminal investigations.
-It’s a chain of command structure that many advocates say is also at the root of the rampant issue of sexual assault in the US military.
+It’s a chain-of-command structure that many advocates say is also at the root of the rampant issue of sexual assault in the U.S. military.

-Michelle Smith, prisoner’s rights attorney with the Texas Civil Rights Project (TCRP), said she was familiar with a recent case of a transgender woman who was unable to report her sexual assault because she could only speak Spanish, and the only other Spanish-speaking authority at the jail was her attacker.
+Michelle Smith, a prisoner’s rights attorney with the Texas Civil Rights Project (TCRP), said she was familiar with a recent case of a transgender woman who was unable to report her sexual assault because she could only speak Spanish, and the only other Spanish-speaking authority at the jail was her attacker.

-The Texas Jails Project is a volunteer organization that works with families of inmates to improve conditions for those held in Texas county jails.
-Director Diana Claitor told Truthout that most of the reporting on rape and sexual assault the organization gets comes from family members of inmates who can’t or don’t know how to report their rape from inside the jail.
+The Texas Jails Project is a volunteer organization that works with families of prisoners to improve conditions for those held in Texas county jails.
+Director Diana Claitor told Truthout that most of the reporting on rape and sexual assault the organization gets comes from family members of prisoners who can’t or don’t know how to report their rape from inside the jail.
 Claitor thinks county sheriffs are too powerful and can’t be trusted to prosecute in criminal investigations regarding fellow law enforcement officers.

 “It’s law enforcement investigating law enforcement.
 They’re all connected.
 They all have common beliefs.
 They too often are seeing the people they’re investigating as fellow law enforcement and not as possible perpetrators.
 They see them as allies,” Claitor said.